The Birth Control Implant

 When do I get the implant inserted?

-It is recommended you get the implant right away.
+You can get the implant inserted at any time in your menstrual cycle.
 The implant is effective in preventing pregnancy after one week of use, so you need to use a backup method of birth control such as condoms, or not have sex for 7 days.

 Seek medical attention immediately if you have any of the following symptoms, as they could indicate a serious complication: